simonteozw/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 ```
 ```
-Use Case: UC16 - Editing a Task to belong to another Module
+Use Case: UC17 - Editing a Task to belong to another Module
-Actor: User

-Preconditions: Module exists in the app.
+Preconditions: Task exists in the app, Module exists in the app.
 Guarantees: Updated task list with the requested task's module field changed.

 MSS: